LucidFusionLabs/core/README.txt

 - term:         LTerminal, a modern terminal
 - editor:       LEditor, a text editor and IDE
-- browser:      LBrowser, a full HTML4/CSS2 web browser with V8 javascript
+- browser:      LBrowser, a HTML4/CSS2 web browser with V8 javascript
 - image:        LImage, an image and 3D-model manipulation utility
 - fs:           Fusion Server, a speech and image recognition server
 - fv:           Fusion Viewer, a speech and image recognition client